 While most of the vendor items in the World of Warcraft are available in unlimited quantities, the limited items might only have one item available.
 An example is in the Crossroads, in the Barrens.
 The weapons vendor there sells the Feral Blade, but only one or two at a time.
 The vendor in the image, above, is in Tranquillen (Ghostlands) and stocks various limiteds (a quest is required before you can see his wares.)

-For example, if you were to buy that Bruiseweed a stack of 20 would cost you 8sp (obviously you would be visiting him several times to get that stack) and you could possibly sell it for several gold on the Auction house.
+Buying herbs for 80 copper and reselling them for 80 silver (or more) is a nice way to go for cash strapped characters.
+Visit him several times while you’re questing in the area and you’ll have decent quantity of stuff to sell.
+If you were to buy that Bruiseweed, and make a stack of 20, it would cost you 8sp (obviously you would be visiting him several times to get that stack.)
+You could possibly sell it for several gold on the Auction house.

 All of the vendors selling limited items will replenish their stock from time to time, but that time may vary from a few minutes, to hours, to months in the case of a certain vendor in Moonglade who sells a certain dress (this is a vanity item, it has no combat value.)
 The dress only appears once every couple of months.

-Many, if not most, of these limited items, like that First Aid book, will sell for much more on the Auction House than it costs to buy them from the vendor.
+Many, if not most, of these limited items will sell for much more on the Auction House than it costs to buy them from the vendor.
 Sometimes a whole lot more.
 Do you see some possibilities here?

 And Why Would Anyone Buy it From the AH?

-There are a couple of groups of players who are your target market for these items, but they all value their time and convenience:
+There are a couple of groups of players who are your target market for these items, and they all value their time and convenience.
+Let’s face, it: It’s a pain to travel to some far away vendor who might be out of that item when you get there.

 - The one group probably doesn’t know where to find the item (and doesn’t necessarily care,) so will buy it off the Auction House.
-Even though they could save two or four gold by buying it from the vendor.
-They will likely also buy a pile of cloth and power level their skill while in the city.
-Why waste the time to fly out, buy the book, and hearth back?
-So they pay an extra gold or three, so what?
+So they pay an extra gold or three or three hundred, so what?
 You might as well get those extra gold pieces.

 The same is true for any other limited item.
 There’s the group that knows it’s available from a vendor, but doesn’t want to spend the time camping that vendor hoping that the item appears.
 So they buy off the AH.
 The other group doesn’t know about the vendors, but might not care anyway.

 Now your job is this – every time you pass by any vendor in the game you’re going to check their inventory for limited items.
 You’ll want to check those vendors each time you pass by, just in case you missed the item the first time around.
-Also, you’re going to check for items that only appear at that one vendor, such as that old First Aid book.
+Also, you’re going to check for items that only appear at that one vendor, such as that old First Aid book (and yes, First Aid is no longer a skill, but you get the idea.)
 Then check the Auction House and learn what these items sell for and what the competition might be.
 You’ll be pleasantly surprised in many cases.
 For myself, I just tend to grab items as I see them and then research them.
 I’m rarely disappointed.

 You may also find that someone else is selling the items on the Auction House, but for too low a price.
 Buy them up and repost them at a better (for you) price.